 Highly Harmful Errors

+Radiology is not immune to medical malpractice litigation.
 Those who specialize in radiology can act in ways that are contrary to a patient’s interest.
-They may argue that a mass is actually an artificial item that does not pose the patient any risk.
+They may argue that a mass is a benign cyst that does not pose a risk to the patient.
 They may also render a diagnosis that is not correct.
-The doctor might also fail to work closely with other medical experts.
+The doctor might also fail to work closely with other medical professionals.
 A radiologist may not do a good job communicating their findings to others who are part of the patient’s medical team.
-One pregnant woman went for a scan.
-The scan found that her baby was in grave danger.
-Instead of letting her obstetrician know of this finding, the radiologist wrote down his findings without immediately calling another medical professional to tell them immediate action was advised.
-The woman’s baby survived but suffered greatly from the radiologist’s actions.
-This is merely one example of the kind of help that our team of legal experts offers to anyone in need of Chicago radiology malpractice and errors lawyers.
-We can help anyone wronged make sure they receive all appropriate compensation.
-Our team provides the help you need to get the assistance required under law

 For example, a pregnant woman went for a scan to check on the progress of her pregnancy.
 The scan found that her baby was in grave danger.
 Instead of letting her obstetrician know of this finding, the radiologist wrote down his findings without immediately calling another medical professional to tell them they advised immediate action.
 The woman’s baby survived but suffered greatly from the radiologist’s actions.
 Negligent acts like this often result in medical malpractice claims.